BlackMoFan/obsidian-Vaults/Learning Computer Science/00800037 Kelvin Weather.md

 	  _Newton = Celsius * (33/100)_
 	  -   Round down the Newton temperature using the `.floor()` method
 	  -   Use `console.log` and string interpolation to log the temperature in `newton` to the console

+Editor content:

+	//variable holding a constant value for temperature i.e. Kelvin const kelvin = 0;

+	//variable containing the converted value from kelvin to celsius let celsius = kelvin - 273;

+	//variable containing the converted value from celsius to kelvin
+	//use .floor() method from Math object to round down the value let fahrenheit = Math.floor(celsius * (9/5) + 32);

+	//variable containing the converted value from celsius to Newton
+	//use .floor() method from Math object to round down the value let newton = Math.floor(celsius * (33/100));

+	console.log(`The temperature is ${fahrenheit} degrees Fahrenheit.`)

+	console.log(`The temperature is ${newton} degrees Newton.`)